 • Dual sliding doors for safe and efficient entry/exit

-Westward Industries offers a wide range of task-specific vehicles including the GO-4 and MAX EV lines, as well as the XTF Flat Deck and the XTR Refuse Hauler.
+Westward Industries offers a wide range of electric utility vehicles, street legal utility vehicles and commercial electric vehicles, including the GO-4 and MAX EV lines (4 or 3 wheel electric utility vehicle), as well as the XTF Flat Deck and the XTR Refuse Hauler.